kuzudb/kuzu-docs/blog/2024-01-24-transforming-your-data-1/index.md

 :---: | :---:
 Hilton Hotels & Resorts | 1

-As can be seen, you can express a variety of joins in Cypher with an intuitive syntax, in a way that's scalable and efficient for large graphs.
+As shown above, we can express a variety of joins in Cypher with an intuitive syntax, in a way that's scalable and efficient for large graphs.

 ## Visualization

-Running Cypher queries in a shell editor is great for testing, but on occasion, obtaining visual feedback is very useful in refining your data model.
-In a recent blog post, we introduced [Kùzu Explorer](../2023-10-25-kuzuexplorer/index.md), a browser-based frontend that allows you to visualize your graph data and run queries interactively.
+Running Cypher queries in a shell editor is great during initial testing, but on compeltion, obtaining visual feedback is very useful in refining the data model.
+In a recent blog post, we introduced [Kùzu Explorer](../2023-10-25-kuzuexplorer/index.md), a browser-based frontend that allows users to visualize their graph data and run queries interactively.

-It's currently only accessible via Docker, but a standalone application is on the way.
+The explorer is currently only accessible via Docker, but a standalone application is on the way.
 To visualize the graph you just created, ensure you have Docker installed, and run the following command:

 ```bash